 CBD has also been researched for its potential effectiveness in treating several other neurological diseases.

-Recent research has linked CBD with several benefits for the heart and circulatory system, including the ability to lower high blood pressure.
+Some research has linked CBD with several benefits for the heart and circulatory system, including the ability to lower high blood pressure.

 CBD has been studied for its role in treating a number of health issues other than those outlined above.